Salma-Muhammad-Elnady/Car-Prices/README.md

 * Create visualizations to highlight the relationships between different features and car prices.

 ### 3. Model Building:
-* Try different algorithms like: Linear Regression, polynomial Regression, Ridge Regression, Lasso Regression, Random forest, Decision tree.
+* Try different algorithms like: Linear Regression, Polynomial Regression, Ridge Regression, Lasso Regression, Random Forest, Decision Tree.
 * Train the model using the data and evaluate its performance using metrics like: R2-Score, MSE, RMSE, MAE, MAPE.

 ### 4. Model Improvement:
-* Improve the model using techniques like cross-validation and feature engineering.
+* Enhance the model using techniques such as cross-validation and feature engineering.
 * Compare different models and select the one that provides the best accuracy.